R00tB33rMan/WorldGuardExtraFlags/README.md

 A Bukkit plugin extension that provides extra flags for [WorldGuard](https://github.com/EngineHub/WorldGuard).

 ## About
 WorldGuard allows protecting areas of land by the creation of regions which then can be customized further by applying special flags.
-WorldGuard provides an API that 3th party plugins can use to provide their own flags.
+WorldGuard provides an API that 3rd party plugins can use with their own provided flags.

-This plugin adds extra flags to allow customizing regions even further.
+This plugin adds extra flags to extend region customization.

 ## More
 Download and usage are provided on the corresponding [Spigot page](https://www.spigotmc.org/resources/worldguard-extra-flags.4823/)